Hector and Ngakawau

-Hector and Ngakawau are two lightly populated settlements located at the mouth of the Ngakawau River in the West Coast region of New Zealand.
+Hector and Ngakawau are two lightly populated settlements located at the mouth of the Ngākawau River in the West Coast region of New Zealand.
 Both settlements are situated on State Highway 67 between Westport and Karamea.
 Despite a low population, many of the workers at New Zealand's largest open-cut coal mine at Stockton choose to live at these places and shuttles frequently operate between the two places.

 Hector

-Hector sits on the northern side of the Ngakawau River's mouth, and is the more populous of the two settlements.
+Hector sits on the northern side of the Ngākawau River's mouth, and is the more populous of the two settlements.

 Hector has adopted the endangered Hector's dolphin as a town icon and is involved in Department of Conservation projects to protect the dolphin.
 The dolphins often play just offshore from Hector and attract visitors.
 Another local attraction is a country music museum.

 Ngakawau

-Ngakawau, the more economically important of the two settlements, stands on the southern side of the mouth of the Ngakawau River.
+Ngakawau, the more economically important of the two settlements, stands on the southern side of the mouth of the Ngākawau River.